I've had a soft spot for leopard print ever since my mother bought me some cuddly PJ's in my teens.

 Have you got a soft spot for Leopard?

 Leopard skin does come with a bit of a reputation of course and my husband absolutely hates it - still thinks it's associated with brassy barmaids!
 However, now that we've had a ladylike Prime Minister sporting leopard print shoes, it's obviously come of age and can be said to have taken on far more of a sedate role!

 If you've got a soft spot for leopard or, in fact, any animal print then take a

 look above at how the different fabrics and prints influence the

 clarity.
 The softer prints and colors towards the middle of the image

 will be easier to wear for someone with gentle coloring while the

 brighter prints towards the outside of the image will appeal to those

 with higher contrast.

-If you don't want to be upfront with your leopard print, play it down a little by teaming separates with your own neutrals.
+If you don't want to wear too much leopard, play it down a little by teaming separates with your own neutrals.